dirbacke/ckeditor-NEW-simple-link-plugin/README.md

 # ckeditor-NEW-simple-link-plugin

-A updated simple plugin to add a link for CKEditor Testing successful on CKEditor ver.: 4.5.9 and 4.4.8
+A updated simple plugin to add a link for CKEditor</br>
+Testing successful on CKEditor ver.: 4.5.9 and 4.4.8

 #GPL License